mhoellerschlieper/Multi-Branch-Transformer-Architecture/README.md

-# LLM (Rust) &mdash; Minimal Transformer with BPE Tokenizer, Training, and Checkpoints
+# MBT (Rust) &mdash; MBT - Multi Branch Transformer with BPE Tokenizer, Training, and Checkpoints

 This repository describes and implements a self-contained Large Language Model (LLM) in Rust, consisting of a compact Transformer architecture, a Byte Pair Encoding (BPE) tokenizer, a simple training loop for pretraining and instruction tuning, and a robust checkpoint format that consistently saves and loads both the tokenizer and model parameters.